 1. Logistic and Material Support for Latin American Harpists

-Baqueanos tours are regularly scheduled three times a year (Spring, Summer, and Autumn).
-Historically, Baqueanos tour have been in the Eastern US, centered upon the state of West Virginia.
+Baquianos tours are targeted for three times a year (Spring, Summer, and Autumn).
+In past years, Baquianos tours have been in West Virginia and the Eastern US.
 However, opportunities can be considered in any US or North American location and any time of the year.

-Apply by email letter to John Lozier, firstname.lastname@example.org providing a personal profile; proposed dates and tour locations; recommendations or references; and sample recordings or links to audio or video online.
+Apply by email letter to John Lozier, firstname.lastname@example.org.
+Provide a personal profile; proposed dates and tour locations; recommendations or references; and sample recordings or links to audio or video online.